brightspot/react-examples/app-routing/README.md

 ### 1. Create content with customized GraphQL query arguments in Brightspot

-To make a field available as a query input field in GraphQL, add the Indexed annotation to the content class in Brightspot: `@Indexed({ unique: true })`.
+To make a field available as a query input field in GraphQL, add the Indexed annotation to the content class in Brightspot, making sure to only allow unique values: `@Indexed({ unique: true })`.

 [Article.ts](./brightspot/src/brightspot/example/app_routing/Article.ts)
 ```typescript